openfoodfacts/openfoodfacts-server/docs/api/index.md

 - **The preferred one**:
   Use the login API to get a session cookie and use this cookie in your subsequent request to be authenticated.
 However, the session must always be used from the same IP address, and you have a maximum of sessions per user.
-- If session conditions are too restrictive for your use case, include your account credentials as parameters for authenticated requests where `user_id` is your username and `password` is your password (do this on POST / PUT / DELETE request, not on GET)
+- If session conditions are too restrictive for your use case, include your account credentials as parameters for authenticated requests where `user_id` is your User Id and `password` is your password (do this on POST / PUT / DELETE request, not on GET)

 You can create a global account to allow your app users to contribute without registering individual accounts on the Open Food Facts website.
 This way, we know that these contributions came from your application.